 - In the case of multiple registered users, the application is to be accompanied by as many copies thereof as there are registered users.

 - If the application is filed by a person and not a registered proprietor of the trademark, then such application shall be left in the trademark registry.

 Rectification of Trademark

 Rectification of trademark facilitates correction or rectification of error or omission in the details of the registered trademark.
-Any aggrieved party, being affected with the trademark entry, may file an application for rectification of trademark by following the below procedure –
+Any aggrieved party, being affected by the trademark entry, may file an application for rectification of the trademark by following the procedure below –

-- The application for rectification can be filed with the registrar or with the IPAB (i.e. Intellectual Property Appellate Board).
+- The application for rectification can be filed with the registrar,

-- An applicant is required to file an application in Form TM-26 (Application for rectification of the register or the removal of the trademark from the register).
+- An applicant is required to file an application in Form TM-O (Application for rectification of the register).

-- Along with the application, the applicant is required to submit the case statement (i.e. statement of grounds).
+- Along with the application, the applicant is required to submit, statement of the case (i.e. statement of grounds).

-- The applicant is also required to submit all the supporting evidence.
+- The applicant is also required to submit necessary and acceptable supporting evidence.